fahadashrafi-1/Data-Analysis/SQL/README.md

 # SQL
-## Nothing moves without it.
+## Nothing moves without SQL.

-In the data Journey of Data Analysis and Data Science Nothing moves without SQL.
+In the Journey of Data Analysis and Data Science Nothing moves without SQL.
-One have to communicate with Data base in order to either retived the data or load the Data.
+One have to communicate with Data base in order to either retrive the data or push the Data.

-In daily pratise Sql lite , duckdb and Arctic Db are one of the good tools.
+In daily practise SQL-lite , duckdb and Arctic Db are good candidates which performs good fast data access.

-Communicating with data base the importance of SQLAlachmi cannot be ignored as almost every level it support us.
+Comming from Pyton and data background it will be easy to use  one tool to access all databasis and thanks to sqlalchemy they solve our problem. chieck this tool out it is really wonderful it makes Communicating with data easy.

+Almost all the python tools accept the sqlalchemy data connectivity importance of sqlalchemy cannot be ignored.

-Above you will find my SQL Alachmy code written where we mat a situation to check hudge Number of tables in an ERP database with their column name and no of rows and columns.
+You will find my SQL Alachmy code written to find out the specific column with specific data type for creating a complex report.

 ![Imange](Output.PNG "Output of the code")